ahmadki/mlperf_sd_inference/README.md

 For benchmarking purposes, we utilize a random subset of {TBD} images and their associated labels, determined by a preset seed of {TBD}.
 As the focus is on image generation from labels and subsequent score calculation, downloading the entire COCO dataset is unnecessary.
 The required files for the benchmark, already part of the repository:
 - `captions.tsv`: Contains processed coco2014 validation annotations with 40,504 prompts and their respective IDs.
 Essential for image generation and CLIP scoring.
+- `captions_5k.tsv`: Contains the benchmark annotations.
+Essential for image generation and CLIP scoring.
 - `val2014.npz`: Consists of precomputed statistics of the coco2014 validation set.
 Utilized for FID scoring.

 For details on file generation, refer to **Appendix A** .